 As a general rule, teacher candidates will be placed within 50 miles of Manchester University and will be grouped in schools for more efficient supervision.
 On rare occasions, a teacher candidate may be placed at a greater distance.
 These occasions would include the student teacher's desire for an inner-city student teaching experience or a Montessori teaching experience.
-Candidates are encouraged to consider student teaching in Chicago Public Schools, which is coordinated by the Chicago Center, which is coordinated by the department.
-The University also offers student teaching experiences in locations such as Ireland and New Zealand.
+Candidates are encouraged to consider student teaching in Chicago Public Schools, which is coordinated by the Chicago Center and the department.